quanghuy0497/Deep-Learning-Specialization/Course 5 - Sequence Models/Readme.md

 > - Understand how to build and train Recurrent Neural Networks (RNNs), and commonly-used variants such as GRUs and LSTMs.
 > - Be able to apply sequence models to natural language problems, including text synthesis.
 > - Be able to apply sequence models to audio applications, including speech recognition and music synthesis.
-> - Build and train a Transformer model to implement a Question Answering model
+> - Build and train a Transformer model
 >
 > This is the fifth and final course of the Deep Learning Specialization.